tiendung/tamedu/README.md

 From Android 5.0 you can add widgets only to the Home screen.
 The previous Android versions allow you to place widgets on the lock screen as well.

+Right mouse button click on the main source set (where you can find the MainAcitvity.kt file as well).
+Then, from the quick menu select New, then the Widget option.
+From the submenu choose the App Widget option.

 ## How to add image from an url to android homesreen widget using glide kotlin?
 * https://bumptech.github.io/glide/doc/download-setup.html#gradle
 * https://futurestud.io/tutorials/glide-loading-images-into-notifications-and-appwidgets !!